Klrfl/abs-app/README.md

 have go installed on your machine.
 If you already have Go, install all dependencies with the command `go get .`.

+Then copy the `.env.example` API and name the new file to `.env`, and fill all the fields with the appropriate data.

 After all setup is done, you can go ahead and run `go run .`, and Fiber will tell you that the server is running on `localhost:8080`.